Amrita-TIFAC-Cyber-Blockchain/20CYS113-20CYS181-Computer-Programming-and-Lab/Materials/File_Handling.md

     // Read the file line by line
     while (fgets(line, MAX_LINE_LENGTH, file) != NULL) {
-        // Remove the newline character at the end of the line line[strcspn(line, "\n")] = '\0';
+        // Remove the newline character at the end of the line
+        // strcspn(line, "\n") finds the position of the newline character in the line string, and line[strcspn(line, "\n")] = '\0';
+        // replaces the newline character with the null character to terminate the string at that point. line[strcspn(line, "\n")] = '\0';

-        // Split the line into username and password char *username = strtok(line, ":");
+        // Split the line into username and password
+        // strtok() to tokenize the 'line' string based on the delimiter ":" char *username = strtok(line, ":");
         char *password = strtok(NULL, ":");